Caught in a Storm

 My night-owl wife gets her best sleep from two until ten, so I leave her a quiet house by taking my cup and our pets out onto the deck.
 Outside, the air is humid and still.
 But there’s something else.
 Mixed in with a Texas spring’s earthy, floral aroma, I smell something faintly salty and petrochemical.

-Taking a sip of coffee, my gaze lands on a bird feeder hanging in the shadows of an Ashe juniper.
+Taking a sip of coffee, my gaze lands on a bird feeder hanging in the smoky shadows of an Ashe juniper.
 A chickadee swoops in, grabs a sunflower seed, and hustles back into the foliage.
 There’s no telling how often I have seen that little ritual, but this time it brings a blurry, long-ago memory into focus.

 I recall a Cobra gunship flying so low I can see the face of the pilot.
 It’s tracing the gentle curve of China Beach, a well-guarded rest and recreation area for American servicemen in Vietnam during the war.
 Below it, some of my squadron mates are playing shirts and skins football.
 The rest of us are lounging on the sand digesting a Fourth of July picnic of grilled steaks, baked beans, and coleslaw.